ElementAstro/atom-docs/src/content/docs/en/system/stat.md

 ---
-title: Stat Class Documentation
+title: Stat
-description: Comprehensive documentation for the Stat class in the atom::system namespace, including constructors, methods for retrieving file statistics, and usage examples for both Windows and Linux systems.
+description: Comprehensive for the Stat class in the atom::system namespace, including constructors, methods for retrieving file statistics, and usage examples for both Windows and Linux systems.
 ---

-# Stat Class Documentation

 ## Overview